babasahebpinjar/docker_ELK/README.md

 # Getting Kibana up and running.

-1. Download and unzip kibana from official site KibanaOfficialDownload .
+1. Download and unzip kibana from official site https://www.elastic.co/downloads/kibana .
 2. Open config/kibana.yml in editor and set elasticsearch.url to point to your Elastic search instance.
 #to do the above uncomment the line in kibana.ym;
 elasticsearch.url: http://localhost:9200